Saturday, May 30, 2020

 Yorktown II, a matrix game, Turns 1 - 4

 We recently finished playing a matrix game by email of the assault on Redoubts 9 and 10 at Yorktown.
 The evolving scenario can be found here.
 One of the players kindly resolved to umpire a replay, allowing me the chance to play in this game.
 I am the comander of Redoubt 10, facing the Light Infantry battalion led by young Alexander Hamilton.
-First, some early rules notes by the umpire, my questions and his anwers.
+First, some early rules notes by the umpire, my questions and his answers.

 Umpire: The strength figures originally given for the defenders seem to vary somewhat depending on the source one consults; therefore, I have varied values for this game.
 The players will get their figures privately and all will be revealed at the end of the game.